AresMUSH/aresmush/plugins/scenes/help/en/scenes.md

 - scene set
 ---
 # Scenes

-While you can always do free-form RP on the grid or in the RP room, there are a variety of features available to you if you use the **Scenes** system to manage your RP scene.
-Some features that the scenes system provides:
+**Do `qr scene` to see a quick reference of all scene commands.**

-* Creating temprooms for private scenes or places not on the grid.
+The scenes system:

-* Advertising your scene as open so others know they're welcome to join.
+* Creates temprooms for places not on the grid.
-* Capture a log of poses, skill rolls and combat messages without the OOC spam.
+* Advertises your scene as open so others know they're welcome to join.
-* Share a log to the game's web portal and/or wiki (if enabled).
+* Captures a log of poses, skill rolls and combat messages without the OOC spam.

-The scene system automatically maintains a log of the scene, including combat and skill roll messages.
-See [Scene Logging](/help/logging) for more information.
+* Shares a log to the game's web portal.
+See [Scene Logging](/help/logging) for more.

 ## Starting a Scene

 When you start a scene, you can create a temporary room or start one in the room you're in.
 Temp rooms are automatically recycled when the scene ends.